Redesigning Enable Medicine’s Data Upload Journey

 An easily trackable journey

 A linear structure was added where an open-ended flow wasn’t working.
-This always visible progress tracker made it clear what was expected of users and when.
+This always-visible progress tracker made it clear what was expected of users and when.

 Improving user guidance, standardizing communication